pingcap/docs-cn/trouble-shooting.md

 ## TiDB panic

-Please provide panic log and [create an issue](https://github.com/pingcap/tidb/issues/new).
+Please provide the panic log and [create an issue](https://github.com/pingcap/tidb/issues/new/choose).

 ## The connection is rejected